ats-tandjoeng7/kickstarter-analysis/01_kickstarter/README.md

   2. Number of projects (either Successful or Failed) saturated after exceeding goals of $25000.
   3. Because number of Canceled outcomes was zero regardless of Goal data, no data analytics and visualization could be performed.

 - Some other possible tables and/or graphs that we could create are clustered column graphs, histogram charts, and the corresponding descriptive statistics (see the summary table below).
 Based on the results, we can conclude that the Goal data are extremely skewed to the right for both Successful and Failed outcomes.

-**Table I**
+**Table 1.
+Descriptive Statistics of the Datasets**
   | Descriptive statistics | Successful outcomes | Failed outcomes |
   | :---                   | :---:               | :---:           |
   | Mean Goal              | $4,101              | $9,827          |